adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 ## Sample Apps

-To download more examples of integrating the AEP Swift SDK, head over to our sample app resources.
+To download more examples of integrating the AEP Swift SDK, head over to the sample app resources.

 [View Samples](https://github.com/adobe/aepsdk-sample-app-ios)

 ## Next Steps

-- Get familiar with the various APIs offered by the AEP SDK by checking out our [API usage documents](./Usage/).
+- Get familiar with the various APIs offered by the AEP SDK by checking out the [API usage documents](./Usage/).
 - To leverage shared services offered by the AEP SDK, check out the [Services documentation](./Services/README.md).
 - To build an extension on-top of the AEP SDK, check out the [Building Extensions documentation](./EventHub/BuildingExtensions.md).